franklynw/SearchBarNavigation/README.md

 ### Bar buttons

 You can set the bar buttons, either with normal buttons or with menu buttons (they show a menu when you tap them).
-This is controlled by the type of MenuItem you provide
+This is controlled by the type of ButtonConfig you provide

 ```swift
 SearchBarNavigation(viewModel)